SBI Mutual Funds in India – Top SBI Fund Schemes in NSE (2025)

 Did you know the State Bank of India Mutual Fund (SBIMF) is India’s largest bank-sponsored mutual fund?
 It has AUM (Assets Under Management) of ₹9.14 lakh cr.
 It was established in 1987 as a joint venture between the State Bank of India and Amundi Asset Management, a leading French asset management company.

 SBIMF offers a wide range of mutual fund schemes across equity, debt, hybrid, and other categories, with a total of around 147 schemes.
 SBI Funds Management Ltd has consistently delivered high-performing mutual funds, helping investors build long-term wealth.
-In this article, let’s explore the best SBI bank mutual funds, how they work, who should invest, the benefits, the risks, and how to invest in SBI mutual funds.
+In this article, let’s explore the best SBI bank mutual funds, how they work, who should invest, the benefits, the risks, and how to invest in SBI mutual fund schemes.

 List of Best SBI Mutual Funds in India (2025)